-Aztec Tattoo FAQs
+Aztec Tattoo FAQ

 Did the Aztecs have tattoos?

-A lot of fundamental Aztec designs are still incorporated into modern day Latinx tattooing across the southern USA, Mexico, and Central Latin America.
+A lot of fundamental Aztec designs are still incorporated into modern-day Latinx tattooing across the southern USA, Mexico, and Central Latin America.

 What do Aztec symbols mean?

 Different Aztec tattoos were ascribed meanings reflecting key elements of everyday life.
-For example, the sun is a recurring, hugely important sacred part of Aztec tattoo that symbolized the giving of life and was central to everything, such as religion, crops, and the Aztec Calendar.
+For example, the sun is a recurring, hugely important sacred part of the Aztec tattoo that symbolized the giving of life and was central to everything, such as religion, crops, and the Aztec Calendar.

-Other key Aztec symbols included animals close to the Aztecs such as Jaguars, bears, monkeys, frogs and eagles.
+Other key Aztec symbols included animals close to the Aztecs, such as jaguars, bears, monkeys, frogs, and eagles.
 The animals acted as totems for Aztec peoples’ personalities and behavior.